 Income Spend Down for the Medically Needy

 In 2018, the monthly income limit for the institutionalized spouse is generally $2,205.
 Some people might qualify from an asset standpoint but still receive too much income.
+Individuals who meet asset requirments but find themselves minimally surpassing income limits should investigate forming a Miller Trust.
 Depending on the state, there may still be benefits available for persons in this financial situation who reside in care facilities as well as those who do not.

 The latter group may have monthly income that exceeds the limits, but the “excess” funds are quickly consumed by medical or remedial expenses.
 These individuals must prove that their excess income is spent down on medical bills to qualify for Medicaid.
 It is a similar concept to a deductible.
 For example, if an individual’s income is $250 over the limit, once that amount is spent on qualifying expenses, Medicaid kicks in to pay the rest.